golemhq/golem/docs/source/installation.md

 pip install virtualenv
 ```

-Create a new virtualenv in the 'env/' folder
+Create a new virtualenv in the './env' folder

 ```
 virtualenv env
 ```

-If the virtual environment is not created with Python 3 you should instead use the following command:
+If the virtual environment is not being created with Python 3 you should instead use the following command:

 ```
 virtualenv env -p python3